10dollarBanana/PortfolioTracker/README.md

 # PortfolioTracker

 I had been looking for a nice way to aggregate and track my crypto portfolios over multiple sites, but everything I found I thought charged too much, didn't offer the metrics I was looking for, and I wasn't thrilled about the idea of putting my API keys into an app when I didn't know what was going on in the background.
-All written in python, I'm fairly new to the coding language so I'm sure there are a better ways of doing things.
+All written in python, I'm fairly new to this coding language so I'm sure there are a better ways of doing things.

 ## Supported Sites